imno2023/symposium/_talks/talk18.md

 Reception and **ImNO Jeopardy!**

-This is the end of Day 1.
-We hope to see you again tomorrow in Day 2! (starting 8:30am, March 24)
+This marks the end of Day 1.
+We hope to see you again in Day 2! (starting tomorrow at 8:30am, March 24)